-Well, yes I’m that crazy to make Turkish Delight (lokum) from scratch!
+Well, yes I’m that crazy to make Turkish Delight Recipe from scratch!
 Why do I bother to make this addictive Turkish treat when we can easily find it at any candy shop or even at markets?
 If you are a real foodie and if you have a strong interest in food, you just can’t beat the curiosity inside you about learning how something is made.
 So this homemade Turkish Delight stuffed with ground pistachio came out of my culinary curiosity.

 I do love that curiosity inside me.
 So do my family and friends!
-I’m sure they didn’t believe that I would succeed when I revealed my plan about trying homemade pistachio Turkish Delight.
+I’m sure they didn’t believe that I would succeed when I revealed my plan about trying homemade pistachio Turkish delight recipe.
 I must admit that it was a challenging one and I had to try it twice to reach the result I wanted.
 Please don’t get discouraged, it really is worth making especially if you are not living in Turkey.
-You will love it more than the Turkish Delight you buy from a Middle East market or online.
+You will love it more than the Turkish delight you buy from a Middle East market or online.

-To tell you the truth, people visitng Turkey from all around the world love this unique dessert way more than Turkish people do.
+To tell you the truth, people visiting Turkey from all around the world love this unique dessert way more than Turkish people do.
 Maybe because we have been enjoying it for ages, maybe because it’s everywhere here, it doesn’t get that much interest from us.
 We do love it with a cup of well prepared and foamy Turkish coffee though.

 Saying not easy, I don’t mean that it’s a laborious recipe.
 The hard thing is that you should watch it closely and stir frequently when it starts to thicken, so you shouldn’t go out of the kitchen for long.
 Also, you should take it from heat at the right time when it’s neither too silky nor too stiff.